Region lock: Nintendo

 The GameCube and Wii's regional lockout can be bypassed either by console modification or simply by third-party software.
 Datel's FreeLoader or Action Replay discs are most notable.

-The Wii U and its Gamepads are also region-locked.
+The Wii U and its GamePad is also region-locked.

 The Nintendo Switch is region-free, and therefore allows for games from any region to be played, whether through physical cartridges or digital downloads.
 For instance, games from the Nintendo eShop can be purchased and downloaded regardless of region.
 The only exception to this is the Chinese version of the Nintendo Switch distributed by Tencent in mainland China.
 This version of the console can still play cartridge-based games from any region; however, they can only connect to Chinese servers.
 Thus, it cannot access any game updates, DLC or online modes from games in other regions, or download said games digitally.
 Conversely, all other versions of the Nintendo Switch are unable to play cartridge-based games made by Tencent specifically for the Chinese Nintendo Switch.